ai-search-guru/ai-monitor-first-open-source-free-ai-search-optimization-aio-answer-engine-optimization-aeo-tool/SECURITY.md

 API Security: Rate limiting and request validation
 Privacy: GDPR and CCPA compliant data handling

+To report a security vulnerability, please send an email to [avi@getaimonitor.com](mailto:avi@getaimonitor.com) with the following details:

+- A clear description of the vulnerability and the potential impact.
+- Steps to reproduce the vulnerability or a proof-of-concept.
+- Any additional information or tools that can help reproduce the issue.

 Security Best Practices
 bash# Environment variables security
 # Never commit .env files to version control